carlosbrando/rails21-book/text/01_ActiveRecord/13_change_table.markdown

 ## change\_table

-The creation of **migrations** in Rails 2.0 was a lot sexier than in previous verions, but to alter a table using **migrations** was not sexy at all.
+The creation of **migrations** in Rails 2.0 was a lot sexier than on previous verions, but to alter a table using **migrations** was not sexy at all.

 In Rails 2.1, alter table became also sexy with the new method **change\_table**.
 Let's take a look at an example: